Ungheni

 Ungheni (/ro/) is a city, municipality and the seat of Ungheni District in the Republic of Moldova.

-There is a bridge across the Prut and a border checkpoint to Romania.
-There is another border town with the same name in Romania (Ungheni, Iași), on the other side of the Prut River.
+There is a bridge across the Prut River and a border checkpoint to Romania.
+The town of Ungheni in the Republic of Moldova lays across the Prut from the village of Ungheni in Romania, the two being historically part of the same town.

 History

 The first historical mention of Ungheni dates to 20 August 1462.
 A railway between Ungheni and Chișinău was built in 1875 by Russia in preparation for the Russo-Turkish War of 1877–1878.
 In the interwar period, the town formed part of Romania.
 During World War II, it was occupied by the Soviet Union from 1940, then recaptured by Romania in 1941, and then re-occupied by the Soviet Union in 1944, within which it formed part of the Moldavian SSR.
 After the war, the rail route through Ungheni became the main connection between the USSR and Romania.